Updated: Oct 26, 2022

 In the words of the great prophet Ariana Grande, “Thank U, Next.”

-Thank you for what you meant in my life, for all the good that was.
+Thank you for what you meant in my life.
 I forgive you for the pain you caused and ask you can forgive me.
 I wish all the best for you.
 And then move towards what is next—with or without you.

 Strength Training Tips: